 “As growth slows, so does the rate of poverty reduction,” said Victoria Kwakwa, World Bank vice president for East Asia and the Pacific.

-“We now estimate that almost a quarter of the population of developing East Asia and the Pacific lives below the upper-middle-income poverty line of $5.50 a day,” she said.
-“This includes nearly 7 million more people than we projected in April, when regional growth was looking more robust.”
+“We now estimate that almost a quarter of the population of developing East Asia and the Pacific lives below the upper-middle-income poverty line of US$5.50 a day," she said.
+"This includes nearly 7 million more people than we projected in April, when regional growth was looking more robust.”